-- a.
-If Board members apply for positions of employment within the operations of the Students' Society, they shall resign from the Board of Directors of the Students' Society (the Board) or their resignation shall be considered to have been delivered on the closing date of applications. - b.
-Once they take office, Lead Directors must resign from any other paid positions in the operations of the Society, or else shall be considered to have resigned from the Board. - c.
-If Directors-At-Large were already employees of the Society before being elected, they may keep their employed position, but they must follow these restrictions: - i.
-They cannot be members of the following committees:
+- If Board members apply for positions of employment within the operations of the a.
+Students' Society, they shall resign from the Board of Directors of the Students' Society (the Board) or their resignation shall be considered to have been delivered on the closing date of applications.

+- b.
+Once they take office, Lead Directors must resign from any other paid positions in the operations of the Society, or else shall be considered to have resigned from the Board.

+- If Directors-At-Large were already employees of the Society before being elected, they c. may keep their employed position, but they must follow these restrictions: i.

+- They cannot be members of the following committees:

-- All divisional hiring committees
+- All divisional hiring committees 0

-- The Personnel committee
+- The Personnel committee 0

-- Union executives
+- Union executives 0

-- o Bargaining committees
+- Bargaining committees 0

-- The Labour Management Committee
+- The Labour Management Committee 0

 - ii.
 They must formally abstain from discussing and voting on:

 - The Management Wage Package

 - The collective agreements

 - Other Personnel issues

 - Motions affecting their particular division of employment

-- d.
-If Directors apply for a Workstudy position within the operations of the Society, they shall resign from the Board or their resignation shall be considered to have been delivered on the closing date of applications.
+- If Directors apply for a Workstudy position within the operations of the Society, they shall d. resign from the Board or their resignation shall be considered to have been delivered on the closing date of applications.
 Exempt are those Workstudy positions within the operations of the Vancouver Island Public Research Group, the Radio Society (CFUV-FM), the Martlet and the Women's Centre, the Native Students' Union, the Pride Collective, the Society for Students with a Disability, and the Students of Colour Collective.

-Adopted AGM 1995/10/25 Amended AGM 2005/02/10
+Adopted AGM 1995/10/25 Amended AGM2005/02/10